British twenty-five pence coin

 Twenty-five pence coin issues were discontinued after 1981 due to the prohibitive cost to the Royal Mint of producing such large coins with such small value.
 From 1990 the "crown" was revived as the commemorative five pound coin, having the same dimensions and weight but a value twenty times as great.
 The two can be distinguished because the five pound coin is marked with its value.

 Designs

 The following 25p coins were produced:

+Trial coins

+Before the introduction of the twenty pence coin in 1982, a twenty-five pence denomination was considered.
+A small number of pattern coins were produced by the Royal Mint for testing, with a similar heptagonal shape to the eventual twenty pence.
+Around 50 of these trials are estimated to have entered circulation.
+One example sold in 2024 for £1,700, although this may have been from a 1990s Royal Mint euro coin trial which used the same dies.